oracle-samples/pgx-samples/movie-recommendation/README.md

 ### Loading the Movie Data Into PGX

-The following code is taken from `MovieRecommendation.java` and is responsible for loading the graph data into PGX.
+The following code is taken from [MovieRecommender.java](src/main/java/oracle/pgx/algorithms/MovieRecommender.java) and is responsible for loading the graph data into PGX.
 The code starts by programmatically creating a PGX session (which implicitly launches PGX in embedded mode).
 The code continues to shuffle the ratings to avoid any bias due to ordering of the data in the input file.
 The code then splits the users and movies into a training- and test graph and loads each graph into PGX.